Alfaroa costaricensis

 Alfaroa costaricensis, also known as campano chile, chiciscua, gaulin, gavilán Colorado, or gavilancillo, is nut bearing timber tree in the Juglandaceae family.
-It is native to the Neotropics, from Mexico, through Central America to Colombia.
+It is native to the Neotropics, from southern Mexico through Central America to Panama.

 Habitat

 Alfaroa costaricensis normally grows in cloudy areas on well-drained soils with slopes of 5% or more at elevations between 600 and 2200 m which receive 1500–2500 mm of precipitation and sustain temperatures of 15 to 20 °C. This tree does not grow well in the shade.

 Description

 Alfaroa costaricensis is a slow growing tree with pink heartwood.
 It can reach 27 m in height and 60 cm diameter at breast height (d.b.h.).

 The seed is a nut, one-chambered at the apex and eight-chambered at the base, which measures 1.6 to 2.5 cm long and 1.4 to 1.6 cm in diameter, and is protected by a hard, thick, brown pericarp.
 Germination is hypogeal.
 The leaves are pinnately compound, and are distinguishable from other species by their heavy pubescence.
 The male inflorescences is a panicle, consisting of approximately ten catkins arranged alternately.
 The female flowers are sessile on a catkin.